Decathlon/vitamin-android/text-inputs/README.md

 ### Version 1

-Inherit the Base Vitamin theme in your app to have the right colors and fonts and link the Vitamin switch style.
+Inherit the Base Vitamin theme in your app to have the right colors and fonts and link the Vitamin text input styles.
-You can now use the switch component as seen previously.
+You can now use text input components as seen previously.

 ```kotlin
 implementation("com.decathlon.vitamin:textinputs:<version>")